10 Best UX Research Methods and When To Use Them

 5. TXI (Table XI)

-Headquartered in Chicago, Illinois, TXI has partnered with start-ups, industry leaders and non-profit organizations alike.
+Headquartered in Chicago, Illinois, TXI has partnered with start-ups, industry leaders, and non-profit organizations alike.
+For over 20 years, it has designed and developed different data products so companies can grow in the digital landscape.

 • User experience